zytzagoo/autoptimize/readme.txt

 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts (optionally) to the footer.
 It also minifies the HTML code itself, making your page really lightweight.

+= But I'm on HTTP/2, so I don't need Autoptimize? =

+HTTP/2 is a great step forward for sure, reducing the impact of multiple requests from the same server significantly by using the same connection to perform several concurrent requests.
+That being said, [concatenation of CSS/ JS can still make a lot of sense](http://engineering.khanacademy.org/posts/js-packaging-http2.htm), as described in [this css-tricks.com article](https://css-tricks.com/http2-real-world-performance-test-analysis/) and this [blogpost from one of the Ebay engineers](http://calendar.perfplanet.com/2015/packaging-for-performance/).
+The conclusion; configure, test, reconfigure, retest, tweak and look what works best in your context.
+Maybe it's just HTTP/2, maybe it's HTTP/2 + aggregation and minification, maybe it's HTTP/2 + minification (which AO can do as well).

 = Will this work with my blog? =

 Although Autoptimize comes without any warranties, it will in general work flawlessly if you configure it correctly.
 See "Troubleshooting" below for info on how to configure in case of problems.

+= Why are jquery.js and the autoptimized CSS still called out as render blocking? =

+With the default Autoptimize configuration jquery.js is excluded from optimization and the CSS is linked in the head, which are safe defaults but have Google PageSpeed Insights complaining.
+You can try removing `js/jquery/jquery.js` from the JS optimization exclusions and check if your site still works.
+For the render blocking CSS you can look into "inline all CSS" (easy) or "inline and defer CSS" (better) which are explained in this FAQ as well.

 = What is the use of "inline and defer CSS"? =